Quick Answer

 Once the dependency is clear, keep the clause modular until you verify the timing and loss logic.
 That reduces the chance that the amount outruns the actual project impact.

-If Client does not provide the required milestone input described in [Schedule/SOW section] within [add response window after verification] of Provider's written request, Provider may issue written notice identifying the blocked task and project impact.
-If Client does not cure within [add cure window after verification], delivery dates will be extended by the period of delay.
-If the delay causes material project impact and Provider can document resulting delay cost, Client will pay [add amount after verification] as a pre-agreed, reasonable estimate of that cost, not a penalty.
+If Client does not provide the required milestone input described in the verified Schedule or SOW section within the response window verified from the contract and counsel, Provider may issue written notice identifying the blocked task and project impact.
+If Client does not cure within the verified cure window, delivery dates will be extended by the period of delay.
+If the delay causes material project impact and Provider can document resulting delay cost, Client will pay the amount or formula verified from the contract, SOW, counsel, and source records as a pre-agreed, reasonable estimate of that cost, not a penalty.
 This amount excludes delay attributable to Provider fault or negligence.

 Drafting benchmarks in some contract frameworks include 30 calendar days for a response window and 10 days or more for cure.
 Treat those as reference points, not defaults.